Gaurav2327/business-canvas-poc-rag-ai/README.md

 - **Amazon Titan** → for text generation
 - **OpenSearch** → as the vector database

-==With these services, the POC consistently produced accurate and reliable answers.==
+ With these services, the POC consistently produced accurate and reliable answers.

 **[Gaurav Dhapola](https://gaurav2327.github.io/).
 All rights reserved.**